Genocadio/BusTicketSystem/README.md

 cd ./BusTicketSystem/busticket
 3. Install dependencies:
 pip install -r requirements.txt
 4. Create a new mysql database and configure it in database secition in settings.py file in '**busticket\busticket\settings.py**'
+5. make sure that you make django migrate by **python manage.py migrate**
-5. Run the server:
+6. Run the server:
 python manage.py runserver

 use the available local host link to access the ApI